Empathy is your superpower

 We both love cooking.
 We enjoy soccer.
 We loved Cape Town when we were there.
 We think Irish music is fantastic.
-We hate being out in the sun too long.
+We hate being out in the sun for too long.

-Whatever it is, I take hold of that connection firmly and use it as a platform for trust with my client—the same way I do when I invent a connection—except that in this case the connection is real.
-It’s a lot more robust—and it needs to be, because I’m going to be standing shoulder-to-shoulder with my client, working hard to help her accomplish her goals.
+Whatever it is, I take hold of that connection firmly and use it as a platform for trust with my client—the same way I do when I invent a connection—except that in this case, the connection is real.
+It’s a lot more robust—and it needs to be because I’m going to be standing shoulder-to-shoulder with my client, working hard to help her accomplish her goals.

 So my simple admonition to you is this: don’t shy away from small talk.
 Use it to find ways to better understand and appreciate the people you work with.